 iii.
 Martin Luther “pointed out that Psalm 82:1, 6 both establishes and limits the authority of princes.
 It establishes it, because it is God who appoints the authorities; it is he who calls them ‘gods.’
 It limits their authority because they are accountable to him, as the psalm shows.”
 (Boice)

 iv.
 “Earthly judicatories are the appointment of God.
 All magistrates act in his name, and by virtue of his commission.
 He is invisibly present at their assemblies, and superintends their proceedings.
 He receives appeals from their wrongful decisions; he will one day re-hear all causes at his own tribunal, and reverse every iniquitous sentence, before the great congregation of men and angels.”
 (Horne)

 c.
-How long will you judge unjustly: As God calls together this assembly of judges, He did not do it to compliment them or pay them honor.
+How long will you judge unjustly?
+As God calls together this assembly of judges, He did not do it to compliment them or pay them honor.
 He did it to confront them for judging unjustly and for showing partiality to the wicked.
-This confrontation shows that God Himself is judge at the ultimate Supreme Court.
+This confrontation shows that God Himself is the Judge at the ultimate Supreme Court.

 i.
 “The judges in mind have erred in that they have shown respect for the persons of the wicked, and thus departed from that strict justice which ever characterises the dealings of God to Whom they are all responsible.”
 (Morgan)

 ii.
 “Will ye represent and express God to the world as a corrupt, crooked, and unrighteous judge?”
 (Trapp)

 iii.
 “Our village squires and country magistrates would do well to remember this.
 Some of them had need go to school to Asaph till they have mastered this psalm.
 Their harsh decisions and strange judgments are made in the presence of him who will surely visit them for every unseemly act, for he has no respect unto the person of any, and is the champion of the poor and needy.”
 (Spurgeon)